 The Ministry of Natural Resources and Environment of the Russian Federation has estimated that around 60 million metric tons of MSW (Municipal solid waste) is generated each year, amounting to more than 400 kg per capita.
 The volume of MSW in Russia has been steadily increasing in recent years.
 The volume of waste does not as such constitute the problem; instead, the problem arises from the ability or inability of governments, individuals and waste disposal firms to keep up with the task of managing waste and protecting the environment.
 There is no doubt that a dirty environment affects the standard of living, aesthetic sensibilities, and health of people, and thus has an impact on the quality of their lives.
 As a consequence, improper disposal or storage of waste can cause hazards to the society through the pollution of air, land and, especially, water.

 Over 25 million tons of waste is produced each year in Moscow.
 This includes bulk waste, residential solid waste, industrial and construction site waste as well as waste from water treatment facilities.
 A large proportion of this is stored and disposed of at waste processing facilities.
 However, the facilities are nearly packet to capacity.
 It is thus important for Moscow and the surrounding region to take concerted action to solve the waste management problem.
 This is a notably complex issue concerning more than 20 different industries.
-The whole chain of waste management includes collection, transportation and disposal of garbage, sewage and other waste products.
+The whole chain of waste management includes the collection, transportation, and disposal of garbage, sewage and other waste products.

 CLOSING A LANDFILL